-The Company's Castool division designs, manufactures and sells consumable tooling for light metal die cast machines and extrusion presses.
-The die cast tooling system includes thermally controlled shot sleeves, proprietary plunger tips, plunger rods, lubrication and vacuum valve and controllers.
-The extrusion tooling system includes a proprietary container and dummy block, stem, lubrication and single and multiple cell die ovens.
-Castool has further evolved their systems to include a less expensive, longer life and safer steel plunger tip to replace beryllium copper, specially coated insert for shot sleeves that extends life, plunger rod with internal lubrication system, a high yield material for high pressure dummy blocks, a high temperature plug for their proprietary container, a 2-piece butt-shear, a soap base release agent to replace graphite and boron nitride, and an upgraded master controller for advanced reporting capabilities with the ability to connect with all major PLC brands.
+The Company's Castool division designs, manufactures and sells consumable tooling components and related capital equipment for light metal die cast machines and extrusion presses.
+The die cast tooling system includes thermally controlled shot sleeves, proprietary plunger tips, plunger rods, lubrication, venting and controllers.
+The extrusion tooling system includes proprietary containers and dummy blocks, stems, lubrication, single cell die ovens and controllers.
+Castool has evolved their systems to include a less expensive, longer life, more energy efficient and safer products.
+These include a steel plunger tip to replace beryllium copper, special-coated replaceable inserts for shot sleeves that extend life and reduce cost, plunger rods with internal lubrication , a special high yield material for high pressure dummy blocks and high temperature shot sleeves, a high temperature plug for their proprietary container, a 2-piece butt-shear, a soap based release agent to replace graphite and boron nitride, a vegetable ester based plunger lubricant to replace petroleum, and an upgraded master controller for advanced reporting capabilities with the ability to connect with all major PLC brands.
 Patent applications have been submitted for many of these items.

 All these components relate to the mechanisms in die cast machines and extrusion presses that heat the light metal and deliver it in liquid or semi-solid form to the die or mould.
-Castool also provides both production tooling and technical advice to leading extruders and die casters globally.
-Castool also manufactures die ovens which heat dies to the appropriate temperature before insertion into extrusion presses and most of its products are now either thermally controlled or managed by PLC/computer systems.
+Castool provides both production tooling and technical advice to leading extruders and die casters globally.
+Castool manufactures die ovens which heat dies to the appropriate temperature before insertion into extrusion presses and most of its products are now either thermally controlled or managed by PLC/computer systems.
 Castool believes it is the only company to provide single sourcing and undivided responsibility for these tooling systems.
 It also provides technical advice through direct contact, articles in trade journals and trade association conventions.

-Castool manufactures these products at its state of the art 92,500 sq. ft. production facility in Uxbridge, Ontario.
+Castool manufactures these products at its state of the art 65,000 sq. ft. production facility in Uxbridge, Ontario.
 In 2013, the Corporation constructed a 30,000 sq. ft. production facility in Chonburi, Thailand.
 The facility started production in July 2014 to better service the Asian and European markets.
-In 2019, Castool expects to begin construction of a further 20,000 sq ft. addition to its Uxbridge facility to provide additional manufacturing/ warehousing space as well as an area to house its own heat treat/ nitride facility.
-These divisions currently employ approximately 174 people.
-Approximately 55 are salaried and 119 are hourly.
+In 2019, Castool began construction of a 20,000 sq ft. addition to its Uxbridge facility to provide additional manufacturing/ warehousing space.
+These divisions currently employ approximately 177 people.
+Approximately 54 are salaried and 123 are hourly.
 Neither location is unionized.
+In 2020 the Company will begin construction of a approximately 30,000 sq. ft. facility in Kenitra, Morocco to better service the European market.

 Castool designs and manufactures with the use of CAD/CAM, CNC equipment and several powerful modelling tools.
-CNC equipment includes 9-axis milling/turning centres, horizontal mills, vertical and horizontal lathes and various custom machines designed to make Castool products very efficiently.
-Castool designs and develops software programs that are primarily related to thermal regulation of the above referenced accessories and components.
+CNC equipment includes 9-axis milling/turning centres, horizontal mills, vertical and horizontal lathes and various custom machines designed to make Castool products perform efficiently.
+Castool also designs and develops software programs that are primarily related to thermal regulation of the above referenced accessories and components.